mbarkhau/lib3to6/README.md

 # [lib3to6][repo_ref]

-Compile Python 3.7 code to Python 2.7+.
+Compile Python 3.7 code to Python 2.7+ compatible code.
 The idea is quite similar to Bable https://babeljs.io/.
-Develop using the newest interpreter and (most) new language features and compile to backward compatible syntax for tests and distributions.
+Develop using the newest interpreter and use (most) new language features without sacrificing backward compatibility.

 Project/Repo: